 When buying shoes, always try on both shoes and walk around in them to make sure you get the right fit.
 Sizing can be inconsistent from different shoe manufacturers so be sure to try on different sizes.
-Your feet swell as the day goes on, so trying on shoes in the afternoon will give you a better idea of how they will fit after wearing them for a while.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.